If you’re left feeling confused by airline baggage rules and charges which seem to change every time you fly, you’re not alone.

 It’s also a good idea to pick a distinctive colour or pattern to make baggage reclaim or lost and found less of an ordeal.

 If you or a family member travels with everything but the kitchen sink, or you’re taking any large, awkward or fragile items with you, it might be worth using an online “send forward” service.
-They’ll arrange pick up your excess baggage in advance of your flight, so your luggage will be waiting for you when you arrive at your destination.
+They’ll arrange to pick up your excess baggage in advance of your flight, so your luggage will be waiting for you when you arrive at your destination.

 Although these services can be expensive, they allow you to plan your holiday budget in advance and ensure your travel experience is stress-free.